timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-01
+# Objectives for Today 2026-01-02

 - Just chatting as we get warmed up & started on the day.
+- Need to add 2026_devlog.md
 - Art Practice for 60-90 minutes in Blender
-- Pay Day!
-Time to give a raise???
-Ugh...
 - Brainstorming Micro GameDev Tips
-- Business Review for December 2025 & Year End Review 2025
+- Create a small track & car in TrophyBrawlers::TurboBots (does physics match there?)
+- Saving / Loading of Hexagonal Tracks.

 ## Events / Notices / Coming Soon

-New Years Eve / Day "Party"?
-Sunday January 4th is Business Review for December & Year End Review!
+Sunday January 4th is Year End Review!

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri